taylorjg/solitaire-rl-web/README.md

 | 01:50 | 4776 | Yes |
 | 02:32 | 6554 | Yes |
 | 01:16 | 3374 | Yes |

+These results compare favourably with the baseline results given above.

 # Screenshots